Southern India Sojourn Bike Tour

 We stay at a family homestay near Kamaraj lake.

-It’s best to visit the main temple early in the morning when it is relatively less busy.
-Meenakshi Amman (Sri Meenakshi) temple is dedicated to Lord Shiva and his consort, Goddess Parvati.
+We will visit Meenakshi Amman (Sri Meenakshi) temple, dedicated to Lord Shiva and his consort, Goddess Parvati.
 The temple forms the heart and lifeline of the 2500-year-old city of Madurai.
 The temple complex houses 14 magnificent Gopurams or towers including two golden Gopurams for the main deities.

 We take in the spectacular views of the western ghat mountains as we ascend to the neighboring state of Kerala.
 The last leg has a steep climb and we may decide to that in a shuttle.